KuroBapak/OOSS/README.md

 ## Project 2: Employee Management System

 > A Java-based Employee Attendance and Payroll system with roles for Admin, HRD, and Employee.
+> i do make this acctualy for testing my IoT attendance system so its using rfid that sends the user data per day and counted it to send it each month to the hrd decide the total payment.
+> there's some confusing relation around the table that i dont have time to change.
+> HRD dont need to count the total payment because its taken from employee salary(e.Salary - a.days_missed * 1000),
+the rest is simple crud to match the requirements.

 ---